rbaumgar/openshift-logging/README.md

 - Query Frontend:  internally performs some query adjustments and holds queries in an internal queue.
 - Querier: handles queries using the LogQL query language, fetching logs both from the ingesters and from long-term storage.
 - Compactor: a specific service that reduces the index size by deduping the index and merging all the files to a single file per table.
-- Index Gateway: downloads and synchronizes the index from the Object Storage in order to serve index queries to the Queriers and Rulers over gRPC.
+- Index Gateway: downloads and synchronizes the index from the Object Storage to serve index queries to the Queriers and Rulers over gRPC.

 ## Configure the ClusterLogForwarder to the Lokistack